bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

   -F image_file=@/Users/{user_name}/Documents/product_images/image_file.png
   ```

-### Create a product with videos
+### Add a product video

-To create a simple product with an video using the V3 Catalog API, first create the product, then add the video.
+To add a video to the existing product using the V3 Catalog API, send a `POST` request to `/v3/catalog/products/{product_id}/videos`.
 All videos must be loaded through YouTube and have a `video_id`.

 **V3 request**

 `POST /v3/catalog/products/{product_id}/videos`

-1. Create a product using `POST /v3/catalog/products`
-2. Add a video using `POST /v3/catalog/products/{product_id}/videos`

 ```json
 {